 Benchmark your brand against your Instagram competitors

-Knowing where you stand against your Instagram competitors, with the help of a simple analysis, will bring you huge benefits.
+Knowing where you stand against your Instagram competitors, with the help of a simple competitive analysis, will bring you huge benefits.

-Play with Instagram features
+Experiment with Instagram features

 The fun part about working on a social media strategy is the testing part.
 You can test different features to see if they work or not.